Best Time to Visit Sardinia According to a Local Travel Advisor

 May in Sardinia for hiking and traditions

-Apart from hiking, Cagliari is a fantastic destination to visit in Sardinia this month because, between the 1st and the 4th, they celebrate Sant’Efisio with a long parade of traditional costumes and ox carts.
+In May, Cagliari is a fantastic destination to visit in Sardinia this month because, between the 1st and the 4th, they celebrate Sant’Efisio with a long parade of traditional costumes and ox carts.

 June in Sardinia for crowd-less beaches

 It’s no secret that Sardinia is a famous beach destination.
-Most beach tourists flock in July and August making June one of the best months to enjoy Sardinia’s coastline without the crowds.
+Most beach tourists flock in July and August, making June one of the best months to enjoy Sardinia’s coastline without the crowds.

-Apart from the quiet and silence, June is a beautiful month for its early-summer light perfect for photography, and also because the extreme heat hasn’t started yet.
-Mornings and evenings are pleasant so when you want a break from the beach you can go out and visit one of the quaint towns in Sardinia even if they are far from the coast.
+Apart from the quiet and silence, June is a beautiful month for its early-summer light, perfect for photography, and also because the extreme heat hasn’t started yet.
+Mornings and evenings are pleasant so when you want a break from the beach, you can go out and visit one of the quaint towns in Sardinia even if they are far from the coast.

 July in Sardinia

-It might be my age but I’m growing always more intolerant of the summer heat.
+It might be my age but I’m always more intolerant of the summer heat.
 July is one of the hottest months in Sardinia and what you can do is pretty much limited to swimming and sunbathing.

 In the evening, you can enjoy a night out in the city or some afternoon festivals like the horse race of Sedilo’s Ardia on July 6th.